-The weightlifting belt has been a stable of the powerlifting and strongman circuits for years, and it is growing in popularity within CrossFit as well.
-However, there is an incredible amount of conflicting research and opinion on whether an athlete should use this piece of equipment, when they should use it, or if they should avoid it altogether.
+The weightlifting belt has been a stable of the Powerlifting and Strongman circuits for years, and it is incredibly popularity within CrossFit as well.
+However, there is some conflicting research and opinion on whether an athlete should use this piece of equipment when they should use it, or if they should avoid it altogether.

 Belts stabilize and reduce stress on the spine